First Scan and Health Score

 reports/AutoDoctor_Report.html - JSON report:

-reports/AutoDoctor_Report.json - Meta file:
+reports/AutoDoctor_Report.json - Markdown report:

 server/latest_run.json - DB tables: